<?xml version="1.0" encoding="UTF-8" ?>

 Epiphany School&#8217;s Commitment to Diversity, Equity, and Inclusion

-Epiphany School is committed to the Americans with Disabilities Act and the principle of equal access and opportunity in education and employment and full participation for persons with disabilities in all its programs and services.&#xa0;
+Epiphany School is committed to the Americans with Disabilities Act and the principle of equal access and opportunity in education and employment and full participation for persons with disabilities in all its programs and services.&#xa0;&#xa0;&#xa0;

-Epiphany School is an equal opportunity employer and will not discriminate against any employee because of race, color, national origin, citizenship or immigration status, religion, gender identity, gender expression, sex, sexual orientation, marital status, political ideology, physical, mental, or sensory disability, military status, genetic information, age, or any other characteristic protected by federal, state, or local law.
+Epiphany School is an equal opportunity employer and will not discriminate against any employee because of race, color, national origin, citizenship or immigration status, religion, gender identity, gender expression, sex, sexual orientation, marital status, political ideology, physical, mental, or sensory disability, military status, genetic information, age, or any other characteristic protected by federal, state, or local law.&#xa0;&#xa0;

-Epiphany School complies with federal and state disability laws and makes reasonable accommodations for applicants and employees with disabilities.
-If reasonable accommodation is needed to participate in the job application or interview process, to perform essential job functions, and/or to receive other benefits and privileges of employment, please contact careers@epiphanyschool.org.&#xa0; Based on years of experience, education, and professional development credits according to our school&#8217;s Faculty Compensation System pay scale</description>
+Epiphany School&#xa0;complies with&#xa0;federal and state disability laws and makes reasonable accommodations for applicants and employees with disabilities.
+If reasonable accommodation is needed to&#xa0;participate&#xa0;in the job application or interview process, to perform essential job functions, and/or to receive other benefits and privileges of employment, please contact careers@epiphanyschool.org.&#xa0;&#xa0;&#xa0;

 </item>